Separate Evolution of Two Systems

 There's always been a disconnect between the two sides of campus computing: Academic and Administrative.
 Given the future needs of institutions, this gap will cause increasing difficulties as learning and records management become more intertwined.

 Administrative Systems have evolved separately from Academic Systems for many reasons.
-Typically universities are organized into separate divisions.
+Typically, universities are organized into separate divisions.
 Business and administrative operations fall under a Chief Operating Officer, while academic departments report to a Provost.
 In many ways, this makes sense.
-For an institution of higher learning, the academic mission is fundamental, and it seems only natural to dedicate a specialized set of organizational functions to ensure it’s success.
+For an institution of higher learning, the academic mission is fundamental, and it seems only natural to dedicate a specialized set of organizational functions to ensure its success.
 And when it comes to business and administrative operations, those are typically considered generic and therefore naturally fulfilled by a separate group of individuals.
-Plus so many different parts of the university rely on computing and information systems, so it seems logical to separate administrative functions from academic, in order to achieve efficiencies of scale.
+Plus, so many different parts of the university rely on computing and information systems, so it seems logical to separate administrative functions from academic, in order to achieve efficiencies of scale.

-Historically, there has also been cultural divide between academic and administrative communities on campuses.
-Those working in the administrative functions of a University may not always feel valued by their academic counterparts, as highlighted by Shattock who called out administrators to “have the self-confidence to work with the academic community as equal partners”.
+Historically, there has also been a cultural divide between academic and administrative communities on campuses.
+Those working in the administrative functions of a university may not always feel valued by their academic counterparts, as highlighted by Shattock who called out administrators to "have the self-confidence to work with the academic community as equal partners".

 Let's take a look at how the systems that support an institution's administrative and academic functions have evolved in different ways.

 Administrative Systems ("Back of House")